Lukasa/minimalog/README.md

 called from the command line (or the Heroku toolbelt), and you will be expected to be comfortable with editing plain text files for config.

+## What resources does Minimalog use?

+Minimalog expects you to host static files on
+[Amazon S3](http://aws.amazon.com/s3/).
+The comments functionality is provided by [Disqus](http://disqus.com/).
+You **will need** accounts for both services to use Minimalog.

 ## Advantages

 * __Secure__.
-There are no logins or login options available for either administrators or commenters, so there is nothing to be abused.
-No input from commenters is trusted, and the ORM should limit the exposure to SQL injection.
+There are no logins or login options available for administrators, so there is nothing to be abused.

 * __Anonymous__.
-As noted above, Minimalog does not provide accounts for posters, administrators or commenters.
+As noted above, Minimalog does not provide accounts for posters or administrators.
 Additionally, no analytics are provided in the default configuration.
 Minimalog does not keep track of anyone.
+S3 and Disqus, however, may.

 * __Lightweight__.
 Because of its limited functionality, Minimalog is small.
 Aside from translating posts out of Markdown format, Minimalog does almost